antarctica/PolarRoute/README.md

-# RoutePlanner: Long-distance marine navigation route planner
+# PolarRoute: Long-distance marine polar navigation route planner
----

 ## Introduction
-A long-distance route planner for marine navigation around Antartica.
+A long-distance polar route planner for marine navigation.
 This work is a refactor from the original Java code at [link](https://github.com/foxm1/RoutePlanner).

----
 ## Installation
-For installation of the package we suggest that the use sets up their Python enviroments using Conda/MiniCoda distributions.
-Depending on the use case the additional information is supplied for the installation on the different operating systems

-### Installation
-The RoutePlanner software can be installed by using the following.
+The PolarRoute software can be installed by using the following.
 Be careful and make sure that the following lines are done in AnacondaComandPrompt
 ```
-  conda create -n RoutePlanner python=3.9
+  conda create -n PolarRoute python=3.9
-  conda activate RoutePlanner
+  conda activate PolarRoute
   pip install numpy
   pip install sphinx
   pip install tqdm